 - Ergonomics.
 Out of the box, a desktop will usually be more pleasurable to use.
 The screen will be bigger, and the keyboard and the mouse will be more responsive.
 But as mentioned above, if you are prepared to spend some more money (as little as $10 for a keyboard, $100 and up for a big screen), you can have all of the ergonomics you want at your desk and still have a computer to take on the airplane (or into the backyard).
 In other words, this is a money issue, not a functionality issue.

 - Storage (Hard disk).
 Modern laptops come with decent-sized hard drives (i.e. 160Gb or larger).
 But if you plan to store lots of music, photos or videos, you will want a larger hard drive, which will drive up your cost more in a laptop than it would in a desktop (miniaturization is expensive).
-You can augment your laptop's hard drive with an external hard drive, but that's another box to keep track of or lug around, and access to data stored on an external hard drive is a bit slower than to an internal drive.
-You should look out for a new type of hard drive called an SSD (solid state drive).
+You can augment your laptop’s hard drive with an external hard drive, but that’s another box to keep track of or lug around, and access to data stored on an external hard drive is a bit slower than to an internal drive.
+On another topic, you should look out for a new type of hard drive called an SSD (solid state drive).
 SSDs are becoming increasingly popular, especially for laptops, since they are a lot faster than regular hard drives and have no moving parts, making them much less fragile.
 SSDs are still distinctly more expensive per unit of storage, but price is absolutely the only reason not to buy an SSD.

 - Optical Drives (CD/DVD/Blu-ray).
 No difference.
 Pretty much any optical drive you can buy for a desktop you can also buy for your laptop (at a price).
 Some laptops come without built-in optical drives, to save on weight, but you can buy inexpensive external drives that plug in if you want one.